island-lang/island-lang.github.io/README.md

 print5And3AndNumber(1) // prints "5 3 1"
 ```

-The `with` operator can be used to partially apply any subset of parameters:
+The `with` operator can be used to partially apply any subset of parameters, regardless of their declared order:
 ```isl
 let partiallyAppliedAction = printThreeNumbers with b = 11
 // partiallyAppliedAction has the signature partiallyAppliedAction(a: integer, c: integer)